LanguageSolution/The-Global-Risk-Report/README.md

 # FINAL PROJECT PRESENTATION

-The final project presentation was created using Tableau Public and can be viewed in the
+The final project presentation was created using Tableau Public and can be viewed in this

 ### [Tableau Storyboard](https://public.tableau.com/app/profile/sarahtischer/viz/UnderstandingDisasterRiskwiththeWorldRiskIndex/UnderstandingDisasterRisk)